2011JavaReact/AdeptusAdministratum/README.md

 ## GET /garrisons
 This will return an array of all garrisons.

+## GET /users
+This will return an array of all users.

 ## GET /planets/#
 This will return a single planet specified by its ID.
 ```